Last update: 4/11/2021

 Yes, the Geysir Hotspring Area is open right now.

-No, the Blue Lagoon is temporarily closed until the end of November and is closed on weekdays in December.
+No, the Blue Lagoon is temporarily closed until April 16, 2021.

-No, American tourists cannot visit Iceland right now.
+Yes, vaccinated American tourists can visit Iceland right now.

 This guide to Iceland reopening for tourism will be updated with any new developments as they are reported.
 However, if you want more information on travel to Iceland, you can check these official sources: